 You must have Author access in the Collection that the Card lives in to make a Knowledge Trigger for that Card.

 Knowledge Triggers will appear as long as the specific fields that you have set up consistently appear on the screen.
-Unfortunately, we cannot support Knowledge Triggers over live chat or fields that are inputted or selected from a dropdown menu.
+Unfortunately, we do not support Knowledge Triggers over live chat or fields that are inputted or selected from a dropdown menu.

 There are two types of Knowledge Triggers: